Rakkys/Rakkys-Magic-Mirror/README.md

 - - Determines whether or not you have to charge the magic mirror a second before using it.
 Defaulted at `false`
 - magicMirrorCooldown
 - - Determines how long the cooldown between each mirror use is, in ticks.
 Defaulted and minimum of 20
+- mirrorExperienceLevelUsage
+- - Determines how many experience levels teleporting costs.
+Defaulted and minimum of 0
 ## Issues
 Please report any bugs on the mod's [issue tracker](https://github.com/Rakkys/rakkysmagicmirror/issues)